mark-chimes/ml_stuff/DISPLAY/linear-with-embed/README.md

 Attempting to use, e.g. a stochastic gradient descent linear classifier results in quite random classification:

     clf = SGDClassifier(loss="hinge", penalty="l2", max_iter=10)

+It doesn't matter too much that we're using `hinge` loss in this case.
+We could just as easily use `perceptron` in which case we may as well use the `perceptron` api.
+From the scikitlearn manual:

+    Perceptron() is equivalent to SGDClassifier(loss="perceptron", eta0=1, learning_rate="constant", penalty=None).

 ![SGD Bad Prediction](https://github.com/mark-chimes/ml_stuff/blob/master/DISPLAY/linear-with-embed/pictures/sgd_ring_bad_predict.png)